Iran–Japan relations: Trade relations

 Japan's foreign policy towards and investments in Iran have historically been dominated by the desire to secure reliable energy supplies; Iran is Japan's third-largest oil supplier after Saudi Arabia and the United Arab Emirates.
-Before 2012, Iran has been providing Japan as a major supplier of its crude oil of about 10 to 15%.
+Before 2012, Iran has been providing Japan as a major supplier of its crude oil, about 10 to 15% of its supply.

 The balance of trade between Iran and Japan is heavily weighed in favor of Iran, with Japan exporting automobiles and electrical products and importing petroleum and petrochemical products.
 As of 2010, Japan cooperates with Iran on several major projects; the annual trade volume of the two states exceeds $11 billion.

+On August 29, 2023, President Raisi urged Japan to release Iranian assets, clarifying that only South Korea held unjustly frozen funds, as part of a deal linking the release of detained US citizens in Iran to the unfreezing of $6 billion in Iranian assets in South Korea amid US sanctions.